Skip to content

 Class Purpose

-FBridgeServer WebSocket server (raw platform sockets, no third-party libs)
+FBridgeServer WebSocket server (raw platform sockets, Windows + Linux/Mac)

 FHandlerRegistry Maps method names to C++ handler functions